freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 #### There Is No Negative Trust on the Internet

 On May 3rd, 1978, Gary Thuerk, a marketing manager at Digital Equipment Corporation, sent the first spam email to 400 people.
-It was an invitation to a product demonstration of the DEC-20 computer.
-The response was immediate and negative.
+It was an invitation to a product demonstration for the DEC-20 computer, and the reaction was immediate and negative.

-Fast-forward nearly 50 years, and the same flaw in the internet’s design has led to much bigger problems.
-Today, we’re dealing with AI-driven bots that not only flood us with spam but also manipulate social and political discourse on a massive scale.
+Nearly 50 years later, the same underlying flaw in the internet's design has led to far greater problems.
+Today, AI-driven bots not only inundate us with spam but also manipulate social and political discourse on a massive scale.

-This flaw is symptomatic of a deeper issue: the internet was built without a system for establishing negative trust.
-While positive interactions can be amplified, there's no effective mechanism to recognize and counteract malicious behavior in real-time.
-This lack of negative trust has allowed manipulation, misinformation, and centralized control to thrive unchecked.
+This flaw highlights a deeper issue: when new internet identities can be created without any cost, there is no mechanism for negative trust.
+Bad reputations don't stick.
+This allows bad actors to exploit the system with almost no consequences.

 #### Introducing Ghost Keys: Anonymous and Verifiable Identities

-Ghost Keys offer a way to address these issues by enabling anonymous yet verifiable identities online.
-They help solve the problem of trust in decentralized environments without compromising user privacy.
+Ghost Keys offer a solution to these challenges by allowing users to certify a new identity through a real-world action, a small donation to [Freenet](https://freenet.org/).
+This approach lets users establish trust online without compromising their privacy.
+Ghost Keys effectively address the trust issue in decentralized environments while maintaining user anonymity.

 When you donate to Freenet, your browser generates a public-private key pair.
 The public key is blinded and sent to our server for signing.
 Crucially, _the blinding mechanism means the server